The Primary Areas of Business Finance

 Companies can invest in financial assets such as stocks of other firms, or invest in themselves with physical assets such as buildings or new equipment.

 Financial markets include the stocks and bonds, commodities, and derivatives markets.

 Financial markets, such as the stock market, help facilitate the transfer of funds between savers of funds and users of funds.
 Savers are usually households, and users are generally businesses and the government.

 Commodities markets are markets in which traders and investors trade for volatile commodities—prices rise and fall rapidly—such as oil or milk.

 Commodities futures markets are markets where investors trade for future goods, e.g., an agreement to purchase corn when it is brought to market.
 However, futures are part of the derivatives market.

 Derivatives are a market in which trades are conducted with products from adjacent markets.
 The trade is conducted in the form of a contract between two parties, and the value is based on the value of the original investment.
-For example, an investor agrees to purchase 500 bushels of wheat for $500 next summer hoping that the price agreed upon will be lower than the actual value at the time of sale.

 Financial institutions such as banks, investment companies, and brokerages work in the financial markets.
 Financial institutions generally act as intermediaries that help make transfers of funds between businesses and savers (working as a broker or agent for the trade).